IAHispano/Applio-Docs/rvc/train/training-a-model.md

    ![](../../assets/index.png)

 3. To save your model, select a preferred saving method and click the corresponding button.
-The zip file containing your model will be located inside the "finished/backup" folder within the "logs" directory in "Applio-RVC-Fork."
+The zip file containing your model will be located inside the `Applio-RVC-Fork/logs/finished/backup`.